BitcoinDevShop/bakeshop/WRITEUP.md

 ### 1. Usability for the receiver

 The receiver is required to securely store critical information for every payer and to use it repeatedly.
 While BOLT 12 is trying to reduce the necessity of extra servers, _bLIP 12_ needs them to run an automated process to pull payments.
-One possibility is to have 3rd party payment pullers direct the funds to the intended recipient.
+One possibility is to have third party payment pullers direct the funds to the intended recipient.
 However, there are security and privacy trade-offs that we specify below.

 ### 2. Usability for the payer